 If you're looking for the hipster, gentrified food scene, head to the neighborhood of SchanzenviertelLink opens in a new tab.
 This up-and-coming area is filled with trendy restaurants and cafés serving everything from vegan to traditional German dishes.
 Popular with the younger crowd, it's the perfect spot for a relaxed meal accompanied by some local craft beer.

 No matter what type of food you're in the mood for, Hamburg has it all.
 From traditional German fare to international cuisine, the city offers something for every palate.
 So come hungry and ready to eat your way through this vibrant destination.

 After a day of exploring, head back to the water on Landungsbrücken piers for a familiar view of Hamburg.
 This popular tourist spot is located on the banks of the River Elbe and offers stunning views of the city's harbor.
 You can travel there on foot through the Old Elbe Tunnel, a pedestrian tunnel that runs underneath the river.

 As you arrive at the piers, the waterfront bustles with activity.
-Boats come and go, ferrying tourists for river cruises or transporting cargo.
+Boats come and go, ferrying tourists for river cruiseLink opens in a new tabs or transporting cargo.
 The piers also serve as a starting point for excursions to the nearby port town of Blankenese, the historic fishing village of Stade, and the bird sanctuary at Kehdingen Marshes.
 The nights are lively here, with restaurants and bars offering drinks and al fresco dining with a view of the illuminated harbor.

 Whether day or night, the Landungsbrücken piers offer a chance to soak in the beauty of Hamburg's riverfront.
 It's a must-see spot for any visitor looking to capture that perfect photo and experience the city's maritime charm.
 There's also a beach on-site, Elbe Beach, where you can relax and watch the boats go by on warm summer days.